Frequently Asked Questions

-You can find all orders and invoices under the main menu item 'Your LEI Registrations' and then 'View Orders and Receipts' once logged in your account in the EuroLEI portal.
+You can find all orders and invoices under the main menu item 'Your Orders' once logged in your account in the EuroLEI portal.

 If you have registered a new application or renewal, but not checked out your order in the EuroLEI portal, we will remind you to do so via email.
 To complete your order simply click the Shopping Cart icon in the upper right corner and select 'Go to Checkout'.
 By choosing 'FINALISE AND GENERATE ORDER CONFIRMATION' an order confirmation will be created for the payment and you thereby check out.

 Please use the correct reference when remitting your payment.
 The reference can be found on the order confirmation.